MicrosoftDocs/security/zero-trust/azure-infrastructure-networking.md

 2. Enable TLS inspection:

-    1. Prepare a certificate to be used, stored in a Key Vault, or plan to auto-generate a certificate with a managed identity.
+    1. Prepare a certificate to be used stored in a Key Vault, or plan to auto-generate a certificate with a managed identity.
 You can review these options for [Azure Firewall Premium certificates](/azure/firewall/premium-certificates) to select the option for your scenario.
     1. Navigate to the Firewall Policy and select **TLS Inspection**.
     1. Select **Enabled**.
     1. Either select a Managed Identity to be used to generate certificates, or select the Key Vault and Certificate.